Are you an adviser? Go to Unbiased Pro

 How do you apply for a national insurance number?

-Firstly, you need to be sure you’re eligible, so you need to be a resident in the UK with the right to work, actively seeking work or have an offer to start a job.
+Firstly, you need to be sure you’re eligible.
+You must be a UK resident with the right to work, actively seeking work or have an offer to start a job.

 The next step is to apply online and prove your identity.